 Are client meals tax deductible?

-On this page: Short answer · Who can deduct · What qualifies · What doesn't qualify · IRS documentation rules · Schedule C · Example · Records · Related lookups · FAQ
+On this page: Short answer · Who can deduct · What qualifies · What doesn't qualify · What records to keep · Schedule C · Example · Records · Related lookups · FAQ

 Short answer